zaphosting/docs/en/scp_colored_servername.md

 In this example, I would like that "Green Text, "Blue Text" and "Red Text" is shown in the matching color.

-To do that, its required to use the `<color=COLOR>Your Text</color>` tag, you can see all availabel colors [here](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/StyledText.html) its also possible to change other attributes, like the size.
+To do that, its required to use the `<color="COLOR">Your Text</color>` tag, you can see all availabel colors [here](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/StyledText.html) its also possible to change other attributes, like the size.
+> It is important to remember that quotes " " is required around the actual color inside the tag.
+As the example above has.

 When you're done with your customization, save them.